-- A. Adopt Mitigated Negative Declaration Addendum (IS 18-33) for Minor Use Permit MUP 18-28 with the following findings: - 1.
-Potential environmental impacts related to air quality have been mitigated to less than significant levels by mitigation measures AQ-1, AQ-2, AQ-3, AQ-4, AQ-5, AQ-6 and AQ-7. - 2.
-Potential environmental impacts related to biological resources have been mitigated to less than significant levels by mitigation measures BIO-1, BIO-2, and BIO-3. - 3.
-Potential environmental impacts related to cultural / tribal cultural resources have been mitigated to less than significant levels by mitigation measures CUL-1 and CUL-2. - 1.
-All potential impacts have been reduced to less than significant levels with incorporation of mitigation measures and specific conditions of approval. - 2.
+- A. Adopt Mitigated Negative Declaration (IS 18-33) for Minor Use Permit MUP 18-28 with the following findings: - 1.
+Potential environmental impacts related to aesthetics have been mitigated to less than significant levels by mitigation measure AES-1. - 2.
+Potential environmental impacts related to air quality have been mitigated to less than significant levels by mitigation measures AQ-1, AQ-2 and AQ-3. - 3.
+Potential environmental impacts related to biological resources have been mitigated to less than significant levels by mitigation measures BIO-1, BIO-2, BIO-3 and BIO-4. - 4.
+Potential environmental impacts related to cultural / tribal cultural resources have been mitigated to less than significant levels by mitigation measures CUL-1 and CUL-2. - 5.
+All potential impacts have been reduced to less than significant levels with incorporation of mitigation measures and specific conditions of approval. - 6.
 Any changes to the project will require either an amended Use Permit and/or a new Use Permit unless the Community Development Director determines that any changes have no potential increased environmental impacts.

-B. Approve REVISED Minor Use Permit MUP 18-28 with the following findings:
+B. Approve Minor Use Permit MUP 18-28 with the following findings:

-- 1. That the establishment, maintenance, or operation of the use applied for will not under the circumstances of the particular case, be detrimental to the health, safety, morals, comfort and general welfare of the persons residing or working in the neighborhood of such proposed use, or be detrimental to property and improvements in the neighborhood or the general welfare of the County. - 2.
-The site is adequate in size, shape, locations, and physical characteristics to accommodate the type of use and level of development proposed. - 3.
-The streets, highways and pedestrian facilities are reasonably adequate to safely accommodate the proposed use.
+1. That the establishment, maintenance, or operation of the use applied for will not under the circumstances of the particular case, be detrimental to the health, safety, morals, comfort and general welfare of the persons residing or working in the neighborhood of such proposed use, or be detrimental to property and improvements in the neighborhood or the general welfare of the County.

-- 4. There are adequate services to serve the project. - 5.
+- 2. The site is adequate in size, shape, locations, and physical characteristics to accommodate the type of use and level of development proposed. - 3.
+The streets, highways and pedestrian facilities are reasonably adequate to safely accommodate the proposed use. - 4.
+There are adequate services to serve the project. - 5.
 This project is consistent with the Lake County General Plan, Lower Lake Area Plan and Lake County Zoning Ordinance. - 6.
-No violation of Chapter 5, 17, 21, 23 or 26 of the Lake County Code currently exists on this property. - 7.
-The proposed use complies with all development standards described in Section 1.i - 8.
-The applicant is qualified to make the application described in Section 1.ii.(g) - 9.
-The application complies with the qualifications for a permit described in Section 1.ii.(i)
+No violation of Chapter 5, 17, 21, 23 or 26 of the Lake County Code currently exists on this property.